-As a general rule, travellers cheques bring a better rate than cash.
-Banks don't charge commission on changing cash.
-As for travellers cheques, the system varies.
+As a general rule travellers cheques bring a better rate than cash, though fewer banks accept them with each passing year.
+The system for travellers cheques varies.
 Some banks, such as HSBC, charge 1% of the total, with a minimum of Rs 200, while MCB and the State Bank levy Rs 50 for up to 10 cheques.
 Don't forget to take along your passport when changing money.
-And make sure you hang on to the encashment form, which may have to be presented if you want to change Mauritian rupees back into foreign currency at the end of your stay (although not all airport bureaux de change ask for it).
+And make sure you hang on to the encashment form, which may have to be presented if you want to change Mauritian rupees back into foreign currency at the end of your stay (though not all airport bureaux de change ask for it).

-In most resort hotels, tips are always welcome, but most prefer that you contribute to an overall tips box, usually at reception, rather than tipping individual staff.
+- Resorts Tips are always welcome, but most resorts prefer that you contribute to an overall tips box, usually at reception, rather than tip individual staff.

 Hours below are the general rule.
 Shops in larger seaside resort towns are usually open longer, while on Rodrigues shops and offices generally close earlier than stated below.

-Banks 9am to 3.15pm Monday to Friday (extended hours in tourist hubs like Grand Baie and Flic en Flac)
+Banks 9am–3.15pm Monday to Friday (extended hours in tourist hubs such as Grand Baie and Flic en Flac)

-Government offices 9am to 4pm Monday to Friday, 9am to noon Saturday (closed during religious and public holidays)
+Government offices 9am–4pm Monday to Friday, 9am–noon Saturday (closed during religious and public holidays)

-Restaurants noon to 3pm and 7 to 10pm; many restaurants close on Sunday
+Restaurants noon–3pm and 7pm–10pm; many restaurants close on Sunday

-Shops 9am to 5pm Monday to Friday, 8am to noon Saturday; many close around 1pm Thursday
+Shops 9am–5pm Monday to Friday, 8am–noon Saturday; many close around 1pm Thursday

 New Year 1 and 2 January